pluja/CloakMe/README.md

 <p align="center"> Cloack your face from Big Brother </p>
 <br>

-CloackMe is a web interface implementation of the [](Fawkes) algorithm developed by researchers at SANDLab, University of Chicago.
+CloackMe is a web interface implementation of the [Fawkes](Fawkes) algorithm developed by researchers at SANDLab, University of Chicago.
 You can check out more information on their [website](http://sandlab.cs.uchicago.edu/fawkes/#code).

 <h1 align="center"> SOON </h1>